jonthorell/synth-nu-vinyl-store/README.md

 it is just that those lower down in the image require the ones on top to function but not the other way around.
 The exception are those color-coded in blue.
 They do not depend on anything and are self-contained.

-Since the entire site is built around three apps, there is a possibility to use models in three different places.

 # Bugs encountered and fixed